-Liner notes--the written accounts accompanying a record, cassette or CD--have been an important element in the presentation of commercial music.
-Changes in the way music is delivered to listeners, however, have changed the function and utility of liner notes, which have also been affected by social/political trends.
+Liner notes, the written accounts accompanying a record, cassette or CD, have been an important element in the presentation of commercial music.
+Changes in the way music is delivered to listeners, however, has changed the function and utility of liner notes, which have also been affected by social/political trends.

 Record Industry Background